History of Cartoon Network: 2016–2020: Dimensional era

-2020–present: Redraw Your World and Prism Eras
+2020–present: Redraw Your World and Prism eras

-On April 7, 2020, it was announced that effect July 1, Tom Ascheim would become President of Warner Bros.
+On April 7, 2020, it was announced that effective July 1, Tom Ascheim would become President of Warner Bros.
 Global Kids, Young Adults and Classics, overseeing Cartoon Network, Boomerang, Adult Swim, and Turner Classic Movies.
 In February 2021, Ascheim announced plans to introduce new programming blocks for preschool and family audiences to expand its demographic reach.
 During the WarnerMedia upfronts, it was announced that the preschool brand Cartoonito would launch in the U.S. via a block on Cartoon Network and a branded hub on HBO Max.
 Over 20 series were expected to be featured at its launch.
 Cartoon Network also unveiled a new imaging campaign, "Redraw Your World".
 Cartoonito launched in September 2021, initially running for 8 hours on weekdays and 2 hours on weekends.
 Also launched that month was the Sunday evening block ACME Night, which would be dedicated towards family viewing with feature film airings and other.
 Original animated movies and series were announced for the block, although since then, most have been cancelled or moved to other platforms.
 On May 17, 2021, AT&T announced an agreement for WarnerMedia to be divested and merge with Discovery Inc., forming Warner Bros.
 Discovery under CEO David Zaslav.
 The merger was completed in April 2022.
 Cartoon Network has faced a number of cutbacks and reorganizations associated with the merger; in May 2022, Ascheim stepped down as president of Warner Bros.
 Global Kids, Young Adults and Classics, which was subsequently shut down and folded into Warner Bros.
 Television.
 The Cartoon Network, Inc. channels would soon be placed under the refined Warner Bros.
 Discovery U.S. Networks division (succeeding the defunct Turner Broadcasting System).

 Michael Ouweleen was then reinstated as president of Cartoon Network and its sister properties, under Kathleen Finch, CEO of the U.S. Networks division.
 In August 2022, a number of Cartoon Network-originated programs were removed from HBO Max and a few were abruptly cancelled by WBD as part of cost-cutting measures and write-offs of underperforming content, leading to criticism from fans and the animation industry (although they are still available on digital platforms).
 In October, Cartoon Network Studios merged its development and production operations into Warner Bros.
 Animation, while continuing to exist as an imprint.